The general format of this Index/List of places in Yorkshire is:Xxxxx (R) : Yyyyyy

 If you fail to find the place you are looking for, consider a different spelling: - you might like to try Roger Quick's guide to strange Yorkshire place names for some ideas, or, for the West Riding only, a list of very old names (Domesday onwards) with their modern equivalents, generated by Carolyn Fenwick.

-In order to assist in searching for names which have been changed by "Chinese Whispers" etc., a list containing all the place names, but with no hyperlinks, is available.
-This allows the names to be searched with a text editor (remember to save the file when you have downloaded it).
-You will of course have to go back to the hyperlinked files to get to the place you want.
+In order to assist in searching for names which have been changed by "Chinese Whispers" etc. (see Roger Quick's page above), a list containing all the place names, but with no hyperlinks, is available.
+This allows the names to be searched with the browser.
+You will of course have to go back to the hyperlinked files given below to get to the place you want.

 Three words you need to know about: